Ravinayak07/Python-Notes/NOTES/17_File_Handling.md

 ## Program to Capitalize First Letter of Each Word in a File:

-- For this title() function will be used: returns a string where the first character in every word is upper case
+- For this title() function will be used: returns a string where the first character in every word is upper case and rest are lowercase

 ```py
 msg = "we are learning python"